April 22, 2016

 - Having or making the time to work towards my goals

-- Committing myself to being productive even when I’d rather not be
+- Committing myself to be productive even when I’d rather not be

 - Making sacrifices